AwkwardTurtle42/AwkwardTurtle42.github.io/MagicItems.md

 ### Gourd of Pleasant Fullness

-No matter how much liquid is poured into the gourd, enough of that liquid to fully satisfying all nearly drinkers can be poured out of it.
+No matter how much liquid is poured into the gourd, enough of that liquid to fully satisfying all nearby drinkers can be poured out of it.

 *Personality Aspect: Generous host.*